philpagel/PCE174-communication/README.md

     pce174.py read saved -F foo.dat -f repr

 This may be useful, if you are not sure if you want the data in different formats, later or for debugging.
-Also it may help for bug reports in order to reproduce the problem based on actual raw data.
+Also, it may help for bug reports in order to reproduce the problem based on actual raw data.

 **Caution:** this only works with raw data!
 If you forget to specify `-f raw`